Jedi: Ranks of authority and educational progress

-Every Jedi, regardless of species or world, is trained for their career at Jedi Academy.
+Every Jedi, regardless of species or homeworld, is trained for their career at Jedi Academy.
 Entrance is determined by rigorous examination and psychological tests.
-When Jedi Sentinels discover or test a suitable "force-sensitive" candidate, they are taken to the Jedi Academy at the age of 5 (depending on the species and arbitrary years) with the parent's permission.
+When Jedi Sentinels, known as "Seekers", discover or test a suitable "force-sensitive" candidate, they are taken to the Jedi Academy at the age of 5 (for humans; varies depending on the species and arbitrary calendar years) with the parent's permission.
 Jedi scholarship educations are considered prestigious, as most parents are portrayed as either happy or proud of the opportunity presented to their child, who could never afford an education.
-However, parents also are generally sad since they know they are unlikely to see their child again before adulthood.
+However, most parents also are generally sad since they know they are unlikely to see their child again before adulthood.

+Jedi members could technically leave the Order whenever they want, but most of these children were essentially orphaned.
+Because they were removed from their family at such a young age, they were detached, being indoctrinated into the Jedi way of life through a structured system.
+The Jedi Archives holds records of every known force sensitive child; Yoda destroyed these records during the Jedi Purge, before Darth Vader assaulted the Jedi Temple, to protect these children from being exploited by the Sith.

 Members of the Order progress through four educational stages, at times referred to as levels:

 Initiate

 Initiation is the first part of Jedi training; they are mentored by Jedi Masters in rudimentary control over the Force and basic self-defense techniques.

 Most Initiates were typically Younglings (a child Jedi-in-training), receiving an early and first-class education.
 The first ten years of a youngling's training demands segregation from outside distractions and is deliberately designed to reinforce detachment from earthly emotions, including loyalty or love for their parents.
 Initiates are taught to abandon ego, and that discipline, selflessness and truthfulness will lead to harmony with The Force.
 This is why Yoda initially denied both Anakin and Luke Skywalker for being "too old for training".

-Younglings were portrayed training under Jedi Master Yoda in a scene on Attack of the Clones and hiding during the assault on the Jedi Temple in Revenge of the Sith.
+Younglings were portrayed training under Jedi Master Yoda in a scene on Attack of the Clones and hiding during the assault on the Jedi Temple in Revenge of the Sith before being murdered off-screen by Anakin Skywalker (as the then-newly christened Darth Vader).

-The “Young Jedi” story arc and the episode “Path of the Jedi” explored the Jedi tradition called "The Gathering," where initiates traveled to the "Crystal Caves" of Ilum to harvest kyber crystals, which they would use to build their first lightsabers.
+The "Young Jedi" story arc and the episode "Path of the Jedi" explored the Jedi tradition called "The Gathering," where initiates traveled to the "Crystal Caves" of Ilum to harvest kyber crystals, which they would use to build their first lightsabers.
 Crystals were attuned to individual Jedi and lacked color.
 The Force spoke to each of the younglings through their crystals.
 To find their crystal, each initiate had to learn a lesson: courage, hope, patience, trust, confidence, and selflessness.